Vyral/brett-jennings/_posts/2023-07-30-laura-salgues-i-ve-got-news-to-share.md

 layout: post
 title: Laura Salgues | I've Got News to Share
 date: 2023-07-30 05:00:00
-excerpt: Here’s how Laura can help you achieve your home-buying dreams.
+excerpt: Here’s how I can help you achieve your home-buying dreams.
 enclosure:
 pullquote: >-
   I am grateful for the opportunity to be part of this amazing team and the